WangJiemin/gtom/mgo_driver/README.md

 If you enable SplitVector, to get the best througput possible on direct reads you will want to consider the indexes on your collections.
 In the best case scenario, for very large collections, you will have an index on a field with a moderately low cardinality.
-For example, if you have 10 million documents in your collection and have a field named `category` that will have a value between 1 and 20, and you have an index of this field, then gtm will be able to perform an `internal` MongoDB admin command named `splitVector` on this key.
+For example, if you have 10 million documents in your collection and have a field named `category` that will have a value between 1 and 20, and you have an index of this field, then gtom will be able to perform an `internal` MongoDB admin command named `splitVector` on this key.
 The results of the split vector command will return a sorted list of category split points.
-Once gtm has the split points it is able to start splits+1 go routines with range queries to consume the entire collection concurrently.
+Once gtom has the split points it is able to start splits+1 go routines with range queries to consume the entire collection concurrently.
 You will notice a line in the log like this is this is working.

 	INFO 2018/04/24 18:23:23 Found 16 splits (17 segments) for namespace test.test using index on category

 When this is working you will notice the connection count increase substancially in `mongostat`.
-On the other hand, if you do not have an index which yields a high number splits, gtm will force a split and it will only be able to start 2 go routines to read your collection concurrently.
+On the other hand, if you do not have an index which yields a high number splits, gtom will force a split and it will only be able to start 2 go routines to read your collection concurrently.

-The user that gtm connects with will need to have admin access to perform the `splitVector` command.
-If the user does not have this access then gtm will use paginating range read of each collection.
+The user that gtom connects with will need to have admin access to perform the `splitVector` command.
+If the user does not have this access then gtom will use paginating range read of each collection.

-Gtm previously supported the `parallelCollectionScan` command to get multiple read cursors on a collection.
+gtom previously supported the `parallelCollectionScan` command to get multiple read cursors on a collection.
 However, this command only worked on the mmapv1 storage engine and will be `removed` completely once the mmapv1 engine is retired.
 It looks like `splitVector` or something like it will be promoted in new versions on MongoDB.

-===